-They may be earned in addition to a degree or as a stand-alone program of study for students who have already earned a degree.
+Certificates may be earned in addition to a degree or as a stand-alone program of study for students who have already earned a degree.
 Certificates are intended to encourage and document focused study of a particular area of interest.

 Completed cyber certificates appear as part of a student's transcript to provide a documented credential of this study.
 Certificates should not be confused with professional certifications awarded by bodies outside the university, although certificates can be a good stepping stone to obtaining professional certifications.

-The Cyber Defender Certificate can be completed in one academic year.
 To earn the Cyber Defender Certificate, students must complete the following courses with grades of "C" or better:

 CSCI 1301 - Principles of Computer Programming I

 A rigorous study of the principles of computer programming with emphasis on problem solving methods which result in correct, well-structured programs.
 Other topics: an introduction to data representation, data types and control structures, functions, and structured data types.

 AIST 2120 - Principles of Scripting and Automation

 An intermediate programming course focused on solving and automating common Information Technology challenges using a contemporary scripting language.
 Topics include command line interfaces, scripted control structures, arrays and dictionaries, object-oriented design concepts, and text processing.
 Prerequisite(s): CSCI 1301 with a grade of C or better.

 CYBR 2600 - Introduction to Networking and Cyber Security

 Overview of information security practices and needs.
 Topics include information security, types of attacks, risk analysis and management, security technologies, and basic information security implementation.
 Prerequisite(s): CSCI 2700 and either AIST 2320 or MINF 3614, or permission of instructor.